Introduction

 Compile

-Radler generates files from the RADL file into a usual ROS catkin structure, then a call to catkin_make will generate the executables as usual. (e.g., see examples/pubsub/pubsub.radl):
+Radler generates files from the RADL file into a usual ROS2 structure, then a call to colcon build will generate the executables as usual. (e.g., see examples/pubsub/pubsub.radl):

 Run

-Since pubsub defines a plant, Radler has generated a launch file to run the requested nodes.
-The simplest way of running it is to source the catkin workspace we just compiled and use roslaunch:
+The simplest way of running it is to source the ros2 workspace we just compiled and invoke it by name directly:

 You should see the output of the two nodes explaining that they are communicating.
 For more details see pubsub example documentation.